 For easy reference, we have put together a list of DMP-questions for all chapters in this tour guide.
-You can view and download it (CESSDA, 2017) and keep it as a reference while you are studying the contents of this guide.
+You can view and download the checklist as pdf (CESSDA, 2018a) or editable form (CESSDA, 2018b), and keep them as a reference while you are studying the contents of this guide.

 Examples of DMP questions and answers

 For inspiration of filled in DMPs look at some example DMPs we have prepared.
 Both DMPs are based on a fictional research project with a basis in reality.
 For each topic of the DMP, there are example questions and answers where applicable.
 The examples are not country specific.
 Some of the information is generic.

 During this project, in-depth interviews with teachers in primary school will be held.
 The project has just started.